-Robert B. Millard is currently Chairman of Realm Partners LLC.
-From 1976 until September 2008, Mr. Millard held various positions, including Managing Director at Lehman Brothers and its predecessors.
-Mr. Millard serves as the lead independent director of L-3 Communications Corporation.
-He also served as a director of Weatherford International Inc. until February 2012 and Gulfmark Offshore, Inc. until July 2013.
-In addition, he serves on the board of trustees of the MIT Corporation (Executive Committee) and is chairman of the MIT Investment Management Company.
-He is a member of the Council on Foreign Relations and serves on its Finance and Budget Committee.
+Robert B. Millard serves as chairman of Realm Partners L.L.C.
+He is also the Chairman of the Massachusetts Institute of Technology Corporation, as well as Chairman of the Executive Committee and a board member of the MIT Investment Management Company.
+Prior to becoming Chairman of MIT, Mr. Millard held various positions in business including Managing Director at Lehman Brothers and its predecessors from 1976 to 2008.
+Mr. Millard is the Lead Independent Director of the Board of Directors and Chair of the Compensation and Executive Committees of L-3 Communications Corporation.
+He also served as a director of Weatherford International, Inc. until February 2012 and director of GulfMark Offshore, Inc. until July 2013.
+He is a current member of the Council on Foreign Relations and serves on its Finance and Budget Committee.
 Mr. Millard has an M.B.A. from the Harvard Business School and an S.B. from the Massachusetts Institute of Technology.